vietnguyenhoangw/odoo_map_widget_3in1/map_widget_3in1_direction/README.md

     ![Screen Shot 2023-04-19 at 10 51 30 PM](https://user-images.githubusercontent.com/43869718/233132268-d1c89adf-ca93-42ba-af90-693c86232113.png)

-3. Add 'map_widget_3in1' addons into your module depend you want to add map.
+3. Add <b>'map_widget_3in1_direction'</b> addons into your module depend you want to add map.
 <img src="./static/description/integrate_ex_1.png" width="500" title="map_widget-example">

 ## Usage Example
+To add widget map direction, you need to have more than 2 of locations ([read properties create dynamic location in map_widget_3in1](https://developers.google.com/maps/documentation/javascript/get-api-key))

 1. Add 2 fields are lat and long (following bellow example are main_latitude and main_longitude).
 2. Create <widget> tag and add properties for this widget (Properties Detail).
 In below example we have props map_id, name, style, origin_lat and origin_long